iNarcissuss/ncc/README.md

-isecpartners.github.io
+nccgroup.github.io
 ======================

-This is our externally-facing research page.
+This is our externally-facing blog & research page.
 Use this site to describe tools, add blog posts, reference whitepapers or presentations, etc. If you'd like to make a change, please fork this repository and submit a pull request.